 Do Cane Corso Great Dane Mix get along with other pets?

 The Italian Daniff is much more tolerant of other animals compared to its Cane Corso parent.
-However, this dog can weigh almost 200 pounds, and simply sitting on a small pet is enough for them to kill it.
+However, this dog can weigh almost 200 pounds, and simply sitting on a small pet is enough to cause some form of fatality.

 Besides, your Cane Corso Great Dane mix may chase them just for fun, which your other pet won’t appreciate.